apache/openwhisk-deploy-kube/README.md

 ## Initial Configuration

-* Create the openwhisk namespace: `kubectl apply -f configure/openwhisk_kube_namespace.yml`
+* Follow the steps for initial [Cluster Setup](kubernetes/cluster-setup/README.md)

 ## Deploy Components

 To deploy OpenWhisk on Kubernetes, you must deploy its components in the proper order.
-Detailed instructions and the supporting .yml files can be found in the kubernetes directory tree.
+Detailed instructions and the supporting configuration files can be found in the kubernetes directory tree.
 You will need to follow the instructions for each step in order.

 * Configure or deploy CouchDB.
     * For development and testing purposes, this repo includes a configuration